bioinfo-pf-curie/scChIP-inDrop/README.md

 --genome [str]                   Name of the reference genome.
 See the `--genomeAnnotationPath` to defined the annotation path
 -profile [str]                   Configuration profile to use (multiple profiles can be specified with comma separated values)

-Inputs:
---design [file]                  Path to design file for extended analysis --singleEnd [bool]               Specifies that the input is single-end reads

 Skip options: All are false by default --skipSoftVersion [bool]         Do not report software version --skipMultiQC [bool]             Skip MultiQC

 Other options:
---metadata [dir]                Add metadata file for multiQC report --outDir [dir]                  The output directory where the results will be saved -w/--work-dir [dir]             The temporary directory where intermediate data will be saved -name [str]                      Name for the pipeline run.
+--outDir [dir]                  The output directory where the results will be saved -w/--work-dir [dir]             The temporary directory where intermediate data will be saved -name [str]                     Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic
+-oldDesign [bool]               If dark cycles are used write this option as true.
+Default is false.
+-keepRTdup [bool]               Keep RT duplicats.
+Default is false.
+-window [int]                   Select the window size.
+Default is 50.
+-minCounts [int]                Select the minimum count per barcodes after removing duplicates.
+Default is 1000.
+-removeBlackRegion [bool]       Remove black region.
+Default is true.
+-mark [str]                     Histone mark targeted 'h3k27me3', 'h3k4me3' or 'unbound'.
+Default is 'h3k27me3'.
+-binSize [int]                  Bin size to use (in base pairs).
+Default is 50000.

 =======================================================
 Available profiles